darrylwest/go-unique/README.md

 ## Overview

-This is a handy collection of unique id generators including:
+A module that supports a handy collection of unique id generators including:

 * ulid - a 26 character sortable
 * uuid - from standard high-quality uuid